 Article 13 – Definition of Full-Time and Part-Time Employee

 13.1.
 Full-time Employee.
 A regular staff employee scheduled to work five days a week or up to forty (40) hours per work week.

 13.2.
 Part-time Employee.
-An employee regularly scheduled to work a minimum of twenty (20) hours per week but less than forty (40) hours per week in a work week.
+An employee regularly scheduled to work less than forty (40) hours per week in a work week.

 - Part-time employees shall receive all benefits of employment on a pro rata basis, except health benefits determined by the state.
 If local ordinances provide for benefits more generous than comparable state entitlements, the former shall apply.